|

 at Desert Shores.
 The homeowners association

-stocks the lake with fish annually. |
+stocks the lake with fish annually.

-Small boats -- row boats,
+Small quiet boats -- row boats,

 sculls, electric boats -- are allowed on the water and